boinger/maturitymodeler/README.md

 Update to the latest D3 by extracting the latest ZIP file (found at https://github.com/d3/d3/releases/latest) into the `js/d3` directory

-## RequireJS Optimization
+## RequireJS Unification

 Module-based project uses [RequireJS](http://requirejs.org/).
-After making any javascript or css changes, optimize the project using [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
-Optimizer combines related scripts together into build layers and minifies them via [UglifyJS](https://github.com/mishoo/UglifyJS) (the default).
+After making any javascript or css changes, unify the project using [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
+Optimizer combines related scripts together into build layers.
 This project requires [Node.js](http://nodejs.org).

+## Terser Optimization

+Module-based project uses [Terser](https://github.com/terser/terser).
+After making any javascript changes, minify the project using Terser.
+Terser defaults to quick minification (which, for a project of this size, is probably fine) but you can be more aggressive/fancy by adjusting the `TERSER_OPTS` variable at the top of the build.sh script.
+This project requires [Node.js](http://nodejs.org).

-## Build the Tool
+## Build Script

-Running `./build.sh` will confirm/install requirejs, create a dist directory, copy appropriate files into place, then build the tool using nodejs.
+Running `./build.sh` will confirm/install requirejs, create a dist directory, copy appropriate files into place, unify the javascript and css using RequireJS, then minify it using Terser.
 If you're *sure* you already have requirejs installed and the dist directory created, you can run `build.sh fast` to skip those steps.

 [![Optimizing Project](https://github.com/boinger/maturitymodeler/blob/requirejs/images/optimizing_thumbnail.png?raw=true)](https://github.com/boinger/maturitymodeler/blob/requirejs/images/optimizing.png?raw=true)

 ## Data-Driven Visualization

-Currently, the CD Maturity Model data is stored in the `js/data/data_radar.js` file, as an array of JavaScript object literals.
+Currently, the Maturity Modeler data is stored in the `js/data/data_radar.js` file, as an array of JavaScript object literals.
 It would be very easy to convert the project to use a data source, such as a static JSON or YAML file, or MongoDB database.

 ```javascript
 CATEGORIES = [